opentdf/spec/schema/nanotdf/README.md

 | Payload              | 14                  | 16,777,218          |
 | Signature (Optional) | 97                  | 133                 |

-The following diagram is the general overview of the nanotdf structure:
+The following diagram is the general overview of the nanotdf structure.
+Starred fields have variable sizes that may be larger than indicated.

 ```mermaid
 ---